Vishnu presented with standard iconography

 According to Hindu mythology, Vishnu has ten standard avatars.
 For a list and explanation of these avatars, check the Dashavatara (Ten incarnations of Vishnu) mural painted on the ceiling of the Virupaksha Temple in Hampi.

-On the base of this sculpture, the signature in the Halegannada (Old Kannada) script belongs to Ruvari Mallithamma, the most prolific carver of sculptures in this as well as many other temples in the Hoysala Kingdom.
+Engraved into the base of this sculpture is an inscription, written in the Halegannada (Old Kannada) script, which reads as Mallithamma.
+It is the signature of Ruvari Mallithamma, the most prolific carver of sculptures in the Somanathapura Keshava Temple and many other Hoysala temples.

 – Belur Chennakeshava Temple – Bracket Figures